skripnik/TelegramTranscriberBot/README.md

 # Telegram Transcriber Bot

-Send to the bot an audio or video file, and it will send you transcription.
-It uses OpenAI Whisper API under the hood.
+Send an audio or video file to the bot, and it will send you a transcription.
+It uses the OpenAI Whisper API under the hood.

 ## Installation